josura/GNN-metapathways/README.md

 # Graph Neural Networks and Gene metapathways
-Received the expression matrices, work in progress
+1. Received the expression matrices
+2. Finished the first part of genes embeddings with two different types of models since the data has different features.